Types of payroll systems: features, benefits, and challenges

 How does a payroll system work?

 A payroll system works by helping businesses pay their employees on time and accurately by following tax laws.
-First, the system is set up to match the company’s specific needs.
-This includes adding employee details, pay schedules, and tax rules.
-Next, old payroll data is moved into the new system to keep records accurate.
-Employees are trained to use the system, and tests are done to make sure everything works properly.
-Once running, the system collects employee work details, calculates gross pay, deducts taxes and benefits, and determines net pay.
-After checking, payments are sent through direct deposits or checks.
-Finally, payroll records are updated, and reports are made for tracking and compliance.
+First, the system is set up with employee details, pay schedules, and tax rules.
+Old payroll data is migrated to keep records accurate, employees are trained, and tests are run before go-live.
+Once running, the system collects work details, calculates gross pay, deducts taxes and benefits, and determines net pay.
+Payments go out via direct deposit or check, and payroll records are updated for compliance reporting.

 What are the types of payroll systems?